kirbykevinson/speaco-client/protocol.md

 * `attachment` - optional attachment ID
 * `timestamp` - time at which the message was first sent

+### `messages`

+Sent when the server wants to send many messages at a time (like, for example, to the user than just joined).

+* `messages` - array of objects with the structure identical to the `message` event

 ### `message-updated`

 Sent when a message gets updated.